esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 Use `skimage.transform.rotate` to create two realistic augmented images from the given 'normal' image stored in the  variables.

-Then, in a single block of code, apply what you perceive as the most critical preprocessing operation to prepare these images for classic supervised ML.
+Then, in a single block of code, apply what you perceive as the most critical preprocessing operations to prepare these images for classic supervised ML.

 Hint: Carefully examine the shape of the cardiomegaly image.
 Consider the impact of harsh lines on ML performance.